buildsi/splice-experiment/manual-runs.md

  - [x] upcxx/python ([run](https://github.com/buildsi/splice-experiment-runs/actions/runs/2770326508))

-The following packages were either attempted but killed the worker (meaning likely were using too much memory), or had weird bugs:
+The following packages were either attempted or decided to not be used:

  - [ ] legion/zlib ([run](https://github.com/buildsi/splice-experiment-runs/runs/7592992926?check_suite_focus=true)) is Python and doesn't have any libs/binaries that are ELF.
  - [ ] superlu/openblas ([run](https://github.com/buildsi/splice-experiment-runs/actions/runs/2767052014))